 The District Attorney is authorized by the California Constitution and by law to both investigate and prosecute civil and criminal crimes.
 The Bureau of Investigation conducts independent investigations at the direction of the District Attorney and provides investigation and trial support for the prosecutorial functions of the Office of the District Attorney.

-The mission of the Bureau of Investigations is a two part mission.
+The mission of the Bureau of Investigation is a two part mission.
 The first part is to provide quality and timely support and investigation to the prosecutors of the office.
 The second part is to provide timely and quality public service by giving assistance to victims, investigating incidents, apprehending offenders, and seeing that justice is served by uncovering the truth.

 Assignments for District Attorney Investigators include: